RolandYambao/Oversight/README.md

 ## Code Style
 The code of the game is formed through a variety of functions that perform specific tasks critical for the game operation.
 All these functions call to each other and there is one starting function the starts game operation.

+## Technologies
+This game utilized the frotn end languages of HTML, CSS, and JavaScript.
+It uses a variety of image and sound assets imported from other sources to create the polished aesthetic experience of the game.
+After forming the divs in HTML, and its organization done in CSS, the JavaScript DOM system was primarily utilized for the user interaction in the game.

 ## Code Example
 ~~~js
 // Function for the Failure of the player